sadafshahab12/giaic-assignment-4/README.md

 - r1["y1"] > r2["y2"]: This condition checks if the top edge of the first rectangle is below the bottom edge of the second rectangle.
 If this is true, the rectangles do not overlap.

 ### Random Library of Python

 - python random library has a function randint which returns an integer

+## Step 4: Print that number on the same line (end =" ")

+We don’t want to print each number on a new line, so we add a little trick to make them print side by side: print(number, end=' ')

+### ✅ What this does:

+- It prints the number and puts a space instead of going to the next line.